Were strong for you

 - Continuity Nod: "Space Oddity" is the first song where Bowie dwells into space imagery, a theme he would elaborate further on with "Life On Mars?" from Hunky Dory in 1971 and the entire The Rise and Fall of Ziggy Stardust and the Spiders from Mars album from 1972.
 Bowie would later revisit the Major Tom character in the song "Ashes To Ashes" from Scary Monsters (And Super Creeps) in 1980, providing an in-universe Alternative Character Interpretation of the astronaut as a hopeless drug addict.

 - Covers Always Lie: The original album wasn't a huge seller, but when Bowie hit it big with The Rise and Fall of Ziggy Stardust and the Spiders from Mars the record was re-released under the name Space Oddity and with an image of Bowie as Ziggy Stardust on the cover.
 Never mind the fact that the music sounds way different.

 - Crapsack World: "Cygnet Committee" tells of a hippie revolution Gone Horribly Wrong.

-- Design Student's Orgasm: Bowie's artist friend George Underwood designed the original British cover.
+- Design Student's Orgasm: Bowie's artist friend George Underwood designed the original British cover, a headshot of Bowie against an elaborate grid of circles.